antvis/G6/examples/tool/timebar/index.en.md

 ---
 title: TimeBar
-order: 0
+order: 5
 ---

 TimeBar is a build-in component in G6.

 ## Usage

-The demo below show how to use TimeBar on graph.
+The demo below shows how to use TimeBar on graph.
+The second demo demonstrates the configurations for the TimeBar.